 You may or may not be familiar with the term toxicant-free.
 It’s a term I frequently use over on Inside Outer Beauty Market’s IG story and feed.
 One that I prefer to use over “clean beauty.”
 I’ll explain why later in the post.

-Toxins on the other hand are produced by biological organisms or naturally in the environmet.
+Toxins on the other hand are produced by organisms, living things (plants, animals) .
 For example, a snake makes venom, a toxin for self-defense that can be deadly to other organisms.
 Similarly, the liver metabolizes proteins, and in the process creates a toxic by product called ammonia.
 The liver then converts to a less toxic product called urea to be excreted from the body.
 Environmental toxins include naturally occurring compounds like lead, mercury, cadmium, radon, etc.

 Clean beauty is the term used to categorize products that do not contain certain, potentially and known harmful ingredients.
 Currently, clean “standards” are not governed by any authorizing agency ie. FDA.
 In addition, manufacturers standards differ for various reasons.
 So you will see different standards of clean beauty across the manufacturers spectrum.